ACUPUNCTURE AND DEVELOPMENT SCIENCE

 distilled water, but only for about 3 months in most cases to remove certain

 toxins from the body.

 Alkaline waters are very yin and will unbalance the body eventually.
 Please avoid them, even though they will cause symptomatic improvements in the body when the body is very acid, and are okay for a month or two.
-I am not sure why they are so yin.
+WE are not sure why they are so yin.
 It may have to do with the way they are produced, although alkaline anything tends to be more yin.
 Acid products are somewhat more yang.

 Spring water is somewhat alkaline, and usually is the best overall long-term drinking water.
 If one does not wish to buy the plastic bottles of it, go to www.findaspring.com to locate a spring nearby where you can usually obtain it free.
-However, I find the plastic bottles, even with BPA, is okay and does not build up in the liver or elsewhere.
+However, we find the plastic bottles, even with BPA, is okay and does not build up in the liver or elsewhere.

 Do not drink reverse osmosis water, as it does not hydrate the body well.
 It is also extremely yin.
 It is sold in machines, supermarkets and health food stores as “purified water”, “drinking water”, Dasani water, Agua Fina and many others.